-It is normal to be scared, distressed, or angry when there is a new infectious disease outbreak in our communities.
-Fear is a natural response to the unknown, and we are still figuring out how COVID-19 will affect our families and our communities.
-We need to be careful that fear is not what we spread across our communities.
-When we take actions that help us be prepared, healthy, and informed, we can spread calm instead.
+It is normal to be scared, distressed, or angry in response to COVID-19 and its impact on our communities.
+Fear is a natural response to the unknown and change.
+COVID-19 continues to change as a disease and force us to adapt the way we live, work, and play.
+But, when we take actions that help us be prepared, healthy, and informed, we can spread calm instead of fear.

 Make a hibernation plan